webtinkerer/markdown-tutorial/README.md

 > «Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.»

-With all this said keep in mind that Markdown is not a replacement for *HTML*, its goal is different:
+With all this said keep in mind that Markdown is not a replacement for HTML, its goal is different:

 > «The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.»